Philippus/elastic4s/README.md

 There are many additional options we can set such as routing, version, parent, timestamp and op type.
 See [official documentation](http://www.elasticsearch.org/guide/reference/api/index_/) for additional options.

-If you want to index from a JSON document you already have, then elastic4s supports directly Jackson Nodes.
+If you want to index directly from a Jackson JSON document, then elastic4s supports this directly.

 ```scala
 val myJsonDoc = ... // some jackson object
 client.execute { index into "electronics/phones" source JacksonSource(myJsonDoc) }
 ```

-Or you can even index objects natively and using Jackson the object will be converted to JSON.
-This uses the Scala support of Jackson and so supports scala collections, options, etc.
+Or you can even index objects natively and then by using Jackson the object will be marshalled into JSON.
+This uses the Scala extension in Jackson and so supports scala collections, options, etc.

 ```scala
 val anyOldObject = ... // anything that extends from AnyRef
 client.execute { index into "electronics/phones" source ObjectSource(anyOldObject) }
 ```

+In fact you can write your own "source" conversions by simply creating a class that mixes in the trait Source.

 #### Searching